cse110-sp23-group14/cse110-sp23-group14/README.md

 ## CI/CD Documentation

-- Run the full CI/CD at this link: TODO add link
+- Run the full CI/CD at this link: [here](https://github.com/cse110-sp23-group14/cse110-sp23-group14/actions/workflows/full-deploy-pipeline.yml)
 - Note about full CI/CD: Only run it on the main branch because deploy fails for no reason when run on other branches
 - CI/CD Features
     - Multibranch Deploy
         - This action deploys the full release from the main branch as well as: 8ball, dev branch (for testing), and documentation from their respective branches.
         - Have multibranch deploy since we had to constantly change which branch pages was built off of when building the project which got annoying
         - Comments in `.yml` provide more clarity, but essentially works by copying files into main branch and deploying them all
-        - Can be run manually here
+        - Can be run manually [here](https://github.com/cse110-sp23-group14/cse110-sp23-group14/actions/workflows/full-deploy-pipeline.yml)
     - Github Super linter
         - Works by running specified linters (ESLint, HTMLHint, and stylelint) on all the of the files in the repo
         - Style specifications for the linters found in the `.github/linters` folder.
-        - Can be run manually here
+        - Can be run manually [here](https://github.com/cse110-sp23-group14/cse110-sp23-group14/actions/workflows/linter.yml)
     - Testing
         - Testing is done with puppeteer + Jest
         - BIG ISSUE WITH THE TESTING WORKFLOW: IT WILL PASS EVEN IF TESTS FAIL, BE SURE TO CHECK WORKFLOW AFTER IT RUNS
         - Tests found in `source/jest_test`
+        - Can be run manually here
     - Documentation
         - Documentation done with JSDocs
         - Built off of the fortune-telling-dev branch for most up to date docs
-        - Can be run manually here
+        - Can be run manually [here](https://github.com/cse110-sp23-group14/cse110-sp23-group14/actions/workflows/documentation.yml)